 With this in mind, here are some worthwhile home improvements that you may want to DIY but should probably ask an experienced tradesman to help out with instead.

 Security Improvements and Door Replacements

 When it comes to practical home improvements, there are few as effective as basement conversions.
-Without an effective conversion, basements are simply wasted storage space, so finding the time and funds to turn your underground room into a useful area is a great investment.
-However, it’s important to note that converting a basement is a complex process which varies in specification based on your property’s needs.
+Without an effective conversion, basements are wasted storage space, so finding the time and funds to turn your underground room into a useful area is a great investment.
+However, it’s important to note that converting a basement is a complex process that varies in specification based on your property’s needs.

 Window Replacements and Upgrades

 Windows seem like quite simple structures, just panes of glass in a frame, but the truth is that they are much more complex than you’d initially think.
-Changing a window, depending on the materials used in the frame, isn’t the hardest thing to do but much like the doors, getting it right is important.
+Changing a window, depending on the materials used in the frame, isn’t the hardest thing to do but much like the doors, getting it right is essential.

 Windows are both a security risk and a barrier to the elements, so installing them incorrectly can cause problems.
 Without the right attention to detail, faulty windows can be pried open and leave your home susceptible to theft, whilst loose seals result in draughty rooms that are always cold.
 In most occasions, getting it right the first time will save you time and money in the future so again, trust a professional to get it done.

 It’s easy to get into a rhythm and DIY everything in your home, but consider what’s at risk if you get it wrong.
 Again, if you’re working on an empty property, you can usually risk doing it yourself, but there’s no point in taking risks with a lived-in residence.
 Hire a professional when it’s needed.